harleypig/bw-serve-client/WORKFLOW.md

   - [ ] Data formatting works as expected

 - [ ] **Type Checking and Data Validation**
-  - [ ] All code passes mypy type checking
+  - [ ] All code passes pyright type checking
   - [ ] Type hints are accurate and complete
   - [ ] No type-related warnings
   - [ ] Pydantic models defined for all API data structures
   - [ ] Runtime validation working correctly
-  - [ ] mypy and pydantic integration verified
+  - [ ] pyright and pydantic integration verified

 ### Security and Compliance